jfo/blog/source/drafts/advice-for-recursers.md

 well or on a problem space you're unfamiliar with.
 Your cohort is and will long remain an amazing resource, use it!
 Also, know when to stop!
 When  you agree to pair on something, you might realize quickly after you've begun that you're not all that interested in it after all.
 That's ok too!
+And if you legit don't feel like pairing at all, that is also alright!
 That might sound contradictory, maybe it is contradictory, but `¯\_(ツ)_/¯`.
-Just be open to pairing, is all I'm saying!
+Just be open to pairing on things you may not have thought about working on before, is all I'm saying!

 - **Regardless of what you're working on, start where you're at.**